When should my child start preparing to apply for colleges?

 Should my child apply to a college if their admission-test scores or grades are below published ranges?

-Absolutely; admissions scores and grades shown on college’s websites are not cutoffs, but merely ranges.
+Absolutely; admissions scores and grades are shown on college’s websites are not cutoffs, but merely ranges.
 Admissions officers consider numerous factors when reviewing applications, and test scores and grades are only two parts of the larger picture.
 If you and your child begin the college application far enough in advance, it is possible to work with test preparation tutors, one of the services offered by Ivy Scholars, to raise standardized test scores in a relatively short period of dedicated time.
 Furthermore, with the help of Ivy Scholars professionals, your student has direct guidance on other application materials like the personal statement and supplemental essays, ensuring that he or she has the best possible chance of admission, even at reach schools.

 Should my child even bother applying to colleges we likely can’t afford?